BlaskoMate/ApiPostRequestSendingApp/README.md

 ## **Features:**

+   - In order to run the application from command line, go to the root repository and type: `java -jar .\target\APIPostRequestSendingApp-1.0-SNAPSHOT.jar`
    - The application can send a post request to a web API with data enclosed inside the request body.
    - The application can send multiple post requests with a single command, by specifying the file location containing the request data.
    - The application can create a log in a .csv file when sending a post request from the data of the request and the corresponding response.